acaughman/mpa_climate_selection/README.md

 ### Tests

-Climate Tests - with 0.8 and 0.7 fishing pressure and small MPA
+Climate Tests - with 0.8 and 0.7 or 0.6 fishing pressure and small MPA

-1. Mean shift
 2. ENSO
 3. Heat Waves

-MPA Tests - with 0.8 fishing pressure and no climate
+MPA Tests - with 0.8 and 0.7 or 0.6 fishing pressure and no climate

 1. Single Large
 2. Network